Ukraine in the Junior Eurovision Song Contest 2017

-Ukraine participated in the Junior Eurovision Song Contest 2017 which will be held in Tbilisi, Georgia on 26 November 2017.
+Ukraine was represented at the Junior Eurovision Song Contest 2017 which will be held in Tbilisi, Georgia on 26 November 2017.
 Their entrant was selected through a national selection, organized by the Ukrainian broadcaster NTU.
 The semi-final took place on 8 August 2017, where the 27 eligible submissions performed in front of a jury, and then they chose ten artists to qualify to the final, which took place on 25 August 2017.
 As a result, Anastasiya Baginska won the Ukrainian selection and got the right to represent Ukraine in Tbilisi, Georgia with the song "Don't Stop (Ne zupyniay)".